 In addition to his work for Studio Kruis, Valkema has done contributions to Okki ('Luuk en Lotte' with Frank Jonker) and Razzafrazz, and cooperated with Jan-Dirk Barreveld on the strip 'Corduroy' in Myx.
 He has drawn covers for Tom & Jerry, Donald Duck and even Bamse in Sweden.
 He also makes comics for the educational magazines of the publishing house Zwijsen.
-His comic 'Tommy' has appeared in children's magazine Roetsj, and he also makes the backcover comic 'Kik' for school magazine Maan Roos Vis.
+His comic 'Tommy' has appeared in Roetsj, and 'Kik' appeared on the backpages of school magazine Maan Roos Vis.

 Valkema created the daily strip about the cynical little girl 'Elsje' together with Eric Hercules in 2007.
 The strip is published in several regional newspapers in the Netherlands.
 Valkema and Hercules collected the 'Elsje' gags in a series of self-published books, before the collection was transfered to Rob van Bavel's Don Lawrence Collection.
 One page gags starring 'Elsje' are additionally published in Eppo magazine.